Carburetor adjustment on the Minari 180/200

-It is ALWAYS safer to run an engine too rich than too lean!
-If you have midrange issues, a fix given on the WB-37 page.
+It is ALWAYS safer to run this engine too rich than too lean!
+If you have midrange issues, this fix is given on the WB page.

-This table gives the safe range for setting the high speed needle at the respective ambient temperature.
-The needle turns CCW are from fully in.
+This table gives the safe range for the approximate setting of the HS needle at the respective ambient temperature.
+The needle is turned CCW after being fully seated CW.
 The turns are expressed in minutes where 60' = 1 turn.
 This table is from the Minari user manual.
 It is always better to set the needle at the maximum for safety.
 After the basic adjustment is done, the setting can be fine-tuned.

 Temp Cº -10 0 10 20 30

 MIN 65' 60' 60' 55' 50'

 MAX 90' 85' 80' 75' 70'